The Cache object is used to cache the X-Particles system.

 Explosia FX can also be cached in OpenVDB format, which is useful if you then want to import the data into another application.
 Instruction for how to do this can be found on this tutorial page.

-If you click the small black arrow next to the 'EFX Format' label, you see these additional options, which are only available if you have chosen 'OpenVDB' as the format:
+If you click the little arrow next to the 'EFX Format' label, you see these additional options, which are only available if you have chosen 'OpenVDB' as the format:

 With these options, you can choose which channels you want to cache, and the channel name.
 What you select here will depend on the importing application.